GreatPhil/Movie_Review_Classifier/README.md

 - The second phase attempts to improve upon on this classifier, taking into account various weaknesses observed in the initial classification.
 Code for the second phase is included in __bayesbest.py__.

+NOTE: This project was originally created with much larger training and testing data sets, but for simplicity / transfer speed, only a subset are posted here to Github.
+For more information, please refer to the original source data from _rateitall.com_.

 ### Instructions:

 The code runs in Python 2.
 Execute the evaluate.py file first.
 To test out the second phase, change the input file name in evaluate.py, and then re-run it.
 Cheers!